google/proto-quic/src/tools/metrics/histograms/README.md

 histogram to answer a particular question, they can learn if there was a histogram at some point that did so even if it isn't active now.

+### Histogram Suffixes

+It is sometimes useful to record several closely related metrics, which measure the same type of data, with some minor variations.
+It is often useful to use one or more <histogram_suffixes> elements to save on redundant verbosity in [histograms.xml](./histograms.xml).
+If a root `<histogram>` or a `<suffix>` element is used only to construct a partial name, to be completed by further suffixes, annotate the element with the attribute `base="true"`.
+This instructs tools not to treat the partial base name as a distinct histogram.
+Note that suffixes can be applied recursively.

 ## When To Use Sparse Histograms

 Sparse histograms are well suited for recording counts of exact sample values